kodabkr/SoaHub/readme.md

 ## Supported Games

 ### **Anime Adventures (Coming Soon)**
-- **Auto Story, Raid, Challenges, and Special Events**: Automate your progression across various in-game activities.
+- **Auto Story, Raid, Challenges, Infinity Mansion and Special Events**: Automate your progression across various in-game activities.
 - **Auto Summon**: Summon units with the ability to target units of your choice.
 - **Auto Claim Codes**: Automatically claim all available codes.
 - **Auto Claim Battlepass Rewards**: Instantly claim all battlepass rewards as you progress.